Nro001/Nro-Galaxy-Editor/README.md

 # Stellaris-Map-Editor

+It can now edit Star Position through input
+It's already 4AM in my country and I'm still doing this thing while I still have freaking projects for the summer, I need help in addiction.

+-Added ability to edit stars
+-Added a better UI
+-Optimized code, by optimized, I compressed lines into a "for in (array)" hell.

+I have basically finished all things I need to do for coding except for translating the Lua I coded  into this language.
+They complete the puzzle but they don't fit yet.

+##Old README##
 PROJECT ON HIATUS, I HAVE SUMMER CLASS AND I SPENT A WHOLE WEEK PROCRASTINATING BY CODING THIS THING WHOLE WEEK Possible problem: hyperlanes have bridge=yes variable now so I have to make a code that will cycle through it so I can remove it